Questions?

 What happens if there’s an emergency?

-My team and I are skilled, trained, equipped and ready to handle most things that occur during birth including too much bleeding, a stuck baby, a baby that needs help to breathe at the start, and suturing if needed.
+Our team is skilled, trained, equipped, and ready to handle most things that occur during birth including too much bleeding, a stuck baby, a baby that needs help to breathe at the start, and suturing if needed.
 Every client will additionally have an emergency care plan that we review at your home visit, in the event we need to transfer to the hospital for additional care.
 More here.
 In the event of a hospital transfer, we stay with you to continue to provide continuity of care, and offer postpartum care when you are released from the hospital.